andresmaopal/data-lake-staging-engine/README.md

 * Open the file `DataSources/sampleData/ddbDataSourceConfig.json`
 * Copy the file's contents to the clipboard.
 * Go into the AWS Console, DynamoDB screen.
-* Open the DataSource table, which for the environment prefix used in this demonstration will be: `wildrydes-dev-dataSources`
+* Open the DataSource table, which for the environment prefix used in this demonstration will be: `octank-dev-dataSources`
-* Go to the Items tab, click Create Item, and paste in the contents of the `ddbDataSourceConfig.json` file.
+* Go to the Items tab, click Create Item, and paste in the contents of the file `ddbDataSourceConfig.json` located in /DataSources/sampleData/.
-* Save the item.
+* Save the created item.

 You now have a fully configured DataSource.
 The individual config attributes will be explained in the next version of this documentation.

 ### 4.2 Ingress a sample file for the new data source
 Execution steps:
-* Go into the AWS Console, S3 screen, open the raw bucket (`wildrydes-dev-raw` in this example)
+* Go into the AWS Console, S3 screen, open the raw bucket (`octank-dev-raw` in this example)
-* Create a folder "rydebookings".
-This is because the data source is configured to expect its data to be ingressed into a folder with this name (just use the bucket settings for the new folder).
+* Create the main Landing folfer "landing".
+* Within that folder create a new one: "orders".
-* Using the console, upload the file `DataSources/sampleData/LOAD0000001.csv` into this folder.
+* Using the Web console, upload the file `DataSources/sampleData/LOAD0000001.csv` into this folder.
-* Confirm the file has appeared in the staging folder, with a path similar to: `wildrydes-dev-staging/co/database/schema/table/2018-10-26/LOAD0000001.parquet`
+* Confirm the file has appeared in the Raw (partitioned folder) and  Staging folder, with a path similar in RAW like: `octank-dev-raw/partitioned/co/database_name/schema_name/table_name/dt=2018-10-26/LOAD0000001.csv` and in STAGING: `octank-dev-staging/co/database_name/schema_name/table_name/dt=2018-10-26/89585bcb3984476fad1d028ba524d9dd.parquet`

 If the file is not in the staging folder, one of the earlier steps has been executed incorrectly.
 If the file is not in the failed folder, one of the earlier steps has been executed incorrectly.